dpwiese/personal-website/content/posts/documentation.md

 ## Solution Option 4: Replace Offending Argument with sed

-sed could be easily used to just look through whole file, replace offending code, and plumb the output into Pandoc.
+As the current problem was limited to one particular problem, the occurance of `{linenos=false}`, the stream editor sed could be easily used to look through whole markdown file, replace offending code, and plumb the output into Pandoc.
 This way was very fast to understand and implement, more elegant than the HTML/CSS hacking above, and seemed somewhat flexible.
 But in order to ensure I could specify which parts of code I actually wanted to remove (and not occurences in the text, like `{linenos=false}`) I tacked on a `&nbsp` at the end.
-Then can run sed and then Pandoc as follows.
+Then can run sed and Pandoc as follows.

 ```bash
 $ sed 's/ {linenos=false}&nbsp;//g' documentation.md > temp.md; \